When Should You Expect

 Sherman-Pallaindo also signaled we’ve seen the last of Ben, telling TVLine, “[The season] all led to that moment when she said ‘Yes’ [to touring for six months with Shy], without a thought of the fact that she has just thrown everything else away.
 To do that, you can’t really have a [Midge-Benjamin] breakup scene.”

-With Midge’s professional, romantic, and sexual future sorted out, the only question left is how she will handle being both a mom and internationally touring comedian.
+With Midge’s professional, romantic, and sexual future sorted out, the only question left is how she will handle being both a mom and an internationally touring comedian.
 Sherman-Palladino’s husband and creative partner Danielle Palladino teased Maisel will grapple with that mystery.
 “We will be dealing with that [in Season 3],” he promised during the TVLine interview.

 Considering Ethan (twins Matteo and Matteo Pascale) and baby Esther basically disappear from their parents' world by the end of season 2, that might be the best news we have about Maisel 3.0.